OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/ml-builder/creating-model.md

 Applies to **Text classification**.

-This is the attribute for which your model predicts a category based on the data you provide.
+The attribute for which your model predicts a category based on the data you provide.

 ### Selecting attributes to learn from

-ML Builder recommends automatically the attributes that fit the use case for your model.
+ML Builder recommends the attributes that fit the use case for your model.
 You can modify this selection.

 In the **text classification** use case, you select the single text attribute to classify.